emschuch/emschuch.github.io/_posts/2015-9-3-Planned-Parenthood.md

 Rule 1: Include a properly scaled y-axis.

-This seems like it should be easy, a no-brainer, yet the people at Americans United for Life (AUL) did not follow this simple rule when creating the chart below.
+This seems like it should be easy, yet the people at Americans United for Life (AUL) did not follow this simple rule when creating the chart below.
 This chart was shown briefly during a House government oversight committee on September 29th in which Cecile Richards, president of Planned Parenthood, was questioned by House Republicans.

 ![jpg](../img/AULchart.jpg)

-AUL defended their chart in a barely readable [blog post](http://www.aul.org/2015/09/aul-debunks-abortion-industry-falsehoods-about-a-simple-fact-planned-parenthood-doing-more-abortions-and-fewer-health-screenings/).
+AUL defended their chart in [a barely readable blog post](http://www.aul.org/2015/09/aul-debunks-abortion-industry-falsehoods-about-a-simple-fact-planned-parenthood-doing-more-abortions-and-fewer-health-screenings/).

 > “...activist media sites exploded in a furry [sic] of smoke and mirrors, trying to critique the visual rather than discuss the mathematical reality behind it.”